Any SMTP Provider

 Configure any SMTP host, port and encryption (SSL / TLS / none).
 Works with Gmail App Passwords, Outlook / Office 365, Yahoo, Zoho, and any standard SMTP server.

-PHP mail() with a fully configurable SMTP connection.
+PHP mail() with a fully configurable, encrypted SMTP connection.

 Every email is logged, your server is monitored, and your team